gurumojo/text/neurodiversity/engagement.md

 out there that are actually pursuing this type of help?
 Is there such a thing as a software development team focused on doing right by their customers as opposed to extracting value from their data...?
-Is anyone putting people over profit (and realizing both)?
+Is anyone putting people over profit (and thereby realizing both)?

-Not having tapped into autistic knowledge or received any help on the way there (i.e. no peers recognized and called out traits or suggestions for consulting diagnosticians), I have already established a track record as a neurodiversity activist running throughout my entire career in technology.
-Now I choose to define activism as my primary objective.
-Truly unique perspective, not to mention already highly profesionally accomplished, now accepting offers.
+Not having tapped into autistic knowledge or received any help with discovery (i.e. no peers recognized and called out traits or suggestions for consulting diagnosticians) I have already, albeit accidentally, established a track record as a neurodiversity activist running throughout my entire career in technology.
+Today I choose to define activism as my primary objective.
+Truly unique perspective, not to mention profesionally accomplished, now accepting offers.

 I'm Neurodivergent, Hire Me!